humdrum-tools/humdrum-documentation/guide/ch24/index.md

 (8) Overlapped Parts
 --------------------

-#### RULE: \"Avoid the overlapping of parts, where the pitch in an ostensibly lower voice moves to a pitch higher than the previous pitch in an ostensibly higher voice; or where the pitch in an ostensibly higher voice moves to a pitch lower than the previous pitch in an ostensibly lower voice.\"
+#### RULE: "Avoid the overlapping of parts, where the pitch in an ostensibly lower voice moves to a pitch higher than the previous pitch in an ostensibly higher voice; or where the pitch in an ostensibly higher voice moves to a pitch lower than the previous pitch in an ostensibly lower voice."

 The following passage illustrates a violation of the part overlapping rule:\